Injury Attorneys | Restoring LivesTM

 Medical malpractice law is different from other civil law cases.
 Because of the inexact nature of medicine as well as the protections surrounding healthcare providers, medical malpractice cases can be challenging.

 Before you make a decision about whether to pursue a case, you need to understand what medical malpractice law is and what makes it different from other areas of law.

-Medical malpractice is one branch of personal injury law which covers accidents and injuries.
+Medical malpractice is a branch of personal injury law that covers medical accidents and injuries.
 In personal injury cases, one party must be negligent in their behavior or practices that result in the plaintiff becoming injured.
-For medical malpractice cases, this means a doctor or other healthcare professional failed to live up to the medical standard of care their patient required and they were capable of providing, resulting in injury or harm.
+For medical malpractice cases, a doctor or other healthcare professional failed to live up to the medical standard of care their patient required and they were capable of providing, resulting in injury or harm.